 Tambora is a new luxury liveaboard that spends the entire year exploring Indonesia.
-This is a review of the boat itself, with photos and notes on the facilities and operation to help you decide if it's the boat for you
+This is a review of the boat itself from 2010, with photos and notes on the facilities and operation to help you decide if it’s the boat for you

 Tambora is co-owned and managed by Uwe Gunther, a German former scientist who has been in Indonesia since 1998 and currently lives on the boat permanently.
 He is passionate about diving in Indonesia and is interested in exploring as many areas as possible, rather than just sticking to the tried and trusted favourites of Komodo, Raja Ampat etc. Uwe also answers all email correspondence for bookings etc sent direct the boat personally, which is a nice personal touch.

 Tambora itself is a brand new wooden pinisi schooner built in the shipyards of Sulawesi where most of these ships come from.
 Tambora has been built with scuba diving specifically in mind, rather than being converted from previous use.
 The boat began operations in 2010.

 Tambora can take a maximum of 16 guests in 8 cabins.
 The cabins are a good size with a nice dark wooden finish.
 Very pleasant to relax in.
 They are ensuite with a shower, toilet and sink with mirror.
 The shower is reliably hot and quite powerful.
 There is also a wardrobe and a desk and chair, perfect for photo editing.
 There are several well -placed plug sockets in the room.
 All cabins are basically the same – there’s no state room etc – and they are all located on the lower deck.
 Besides double bed cabins, there are also twin bed cabins which are the same layout but have the two single beds end to end (rather than as bunk beds).
 Cabins are generally quiet but there were mysterious banging sounds on a couple of nights from below decks which did not help sleep.